-The Scripps Howard Foundation is offering a 12-month fellowship program in conjunction with the Scripps News Washington Bureau/Newsy and ProPublica.
+The Scripps Howard Foundation offers a 12-month fellowship program in conjunction with the Scripps News Washington Bureau/Newsy and ProPublica's New York City newsroom.

 Today's fellows will be tomorrow's journalism leaders